Makutano Junction – a Kenyan soap opera

 - to connect to subject content and context in the curriculum

-- to explore the Global Goals for Sustainable Development
+- to explore the Global Goals for Sustainable Development/ SDGs

 Makutano Junction - The Soap Opera

-A wide range of global, development, and social topics for KS3 & KS4
+A wide range of global themes, social topics & subject focus for KS2, KS3 & KS4

 Exploring Kenya, SDGs and Me, The Structure of Soap, Living with HIV/AIDS, Malaria Matters, Grow your Own!, Red’s Relationship, Money and Livelihoods, Rights or Wrongs?, Soaps and Stereotypes, Alcohol, Intergenerational Issues, Adolescent Male Issues, Sexual Harrassment and Consent, Democracy for all?, Child Slavery, Energy and Global Warming, Rites of Passage, Tourism and Sustainability, Over to You.